-Humans can be one of the most interesting subjects to photograph because of their varied character and personality and when creating a portrait, just like any other genre of photography, you will need to give importance to composition in order to create visual impact and connection with the viewer.
+Humans can be one of the most interesting subjects to photograph because of their varied characters, personalities and when creating a portrait, just like any other genre of photography, you will need to give importance to composition in order to create visual impact and connection with the viewer.

 In order to create engaging portraits and not snapshots, you need to have the skills and technical knowledge in making portraits.
-Here are six composition techniques that can be used to improve your portraits.
+One of the most important factors among these are composition techniques and here are six composition techniques that can be used to improve your portraits.

-1. Place the Eyes on the Upper Third:
+1. Place The Eyes In The Upper Third:

 2. Fill the Frame: